opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 That is, the function provides a very fast way to compute the Voronoi diagram for a binary image.
 Currently, the second variant can use only the approximate distance transform algorithm.

-.. index:: floodFill

-.. _floodFill:

 floodFill
 -------------
+Fills a connected component with the given color.

 .. ocv:function:: int floodFill( InputOutputArray image, Point seed, Scalar newVal, Rect* rect=0, Scalar loDiff=Scalar(), Scalar upDiff=Scalar(),               int flags=4 )

 .. ocv:function:: int floodFill( InputOutputArray image, InputOutputArray mask, Point seed, Scalar newVal, Rect* rect=0, Scalar loDiff=Scalar(), Scalar upDiff=Scalar(), int flags=4 )

-    Fills a connected component with the given color.

     :param image: Input/output 1- or 3-channel, 8-bit, or floating-point image.
 It is modified by the function unless the  ``FLOODFILL_MASK_ONLY``  flag is set in the second variant of the function.
 See the details below.